RandomHilarity/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- mocha and chai are installed as dev dependencies.

+## Changes relative to basic project

+- minor requirements completed
+- edit screen has exist url entered by default for easier editing